juaruipav/rclgo/README.md

 ## Pre-requisites

 cgo is used for the library wrapping.
-Temporarly, it is assumed that you have the RCL libraries in:
+Temporarly, it is assumed that you have ros bouncy installed in:

 ```
 /opt/ros/bouncy
 ```

+This is a temporarly solution and it will be changed in the future.
+A more elegant solution would be to use an enviromental variable to point the library to the proper location.